ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/017-other-options.md

 In most cases, Ecamm Live's default audio bitrate is sufficient.
 However, some broadcasters such as musicians, may wish to increase the audio bitrate by enabling this option.
 This option cannot be changed during a broadcast.

+#### Speed Test

+Ecamm Live includes a built-in speed test.
+A {% inlineicon greencheck 15 %}green checkmark{% endinlineicon %} symbol indicates that the internet upload speed is sufficient for the current stream size, frame rate, quality, and number of streaming destinations.

+A {% inlineicon redx 15 %}red X{% endinlineicon %} symbol means that your upload speed is not fast enough.
+You can either reduce yoru stream size, turn off High Quality Video mode (see above), or reduce the number of streaming destinations.

+If the results of the internet speed test doesn't seem accurate, click the <samp>Test Again</samp> button.
+The test usually takes about 30 seconds to complete.

+The speed test feature requires macOS 12 Monterey or newer.

 ### Recording Preferences

+#### Record All Broadcasts

+Creates a local recording of all broadcasts.
+Find more about recording in the [Recording section](../012-recording-your-broadcasts) of the guide.

+#### Record Isolated Video Tracks (Pro Only)

+In addition to normal recording, Ecamm Live can save a recording of up to two camera sources and all [Interview](../008-interview-mode/) guest video and audio.
+This is sometimes referred to as ISO video recording.
+Turn on isolated video recording using the checkboxes for <samp>Camera A</samp>, <samp>Camera B</samp> and <samp>Interview Guests</samp>.
+You can also select what audio will be added to each recording.

+#### Apply Camera Effects To Recorded Video Sources

+When recording isolated video for Camera A and Camera B, check this checkbox to include [Camera Effects](../003-camera-mode/#camera-effects) such as Green Screen backdrops and color adjustments in the recording.
+Uncheck the checkbox to record directly from the camera source without any effects applied.

+#### Record Isolated Audio Tracks (Pro Only)

+Ecamm Live can save audio recordings of your audio channels such as primary microphone, secondary microphone, sound effects, and individual [Interview](../008-interview-mode/) guests.
+This is sometimes referred to as ISO audio recording.

 #### Recording File Format